samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 const iPhoneLoc = new itemLocation();
 ```

 We tried to access a `coordinates` property from `itemLocation` that doesn't exist.
 We also passed it as an argument to a function that takes an argument of type `string`.
 We called it as a function.
 Lastly, we used it as a constructor.
-Throughout the execution of these statements, TypeScript throws errors but it doesn't get angry enough to stop compilation.
+Throughout the execution of these statements, TypeScript throws errors but it doesn't get upset enough to stop compilation:

 ```shell
 TypeError: Cannot read property 'x' of undefined
 ```

-Let's see what happen when we change the type of `itemLocation` from `any` to `unknown`:
+Let's see what happens when we change the type of `itemLocation` from `any` to `unknown`:

 ```typescript
 let itemLocation: unknown = 10;